NASCUS Examiner Certification Program for State Regulators

 - Not knowingly act in a manner that is misleading or fraudulent;

 - Not violate the confidential nature of the examination process;

-- Not engage in any activity that may give rise to the charge of conflict of interest or that may impair the independence of their judgment in the exercise of their duties; and
+- Not engage in any activity that may give rise to the charge of conflict of interest or that may impair the independence of their judgment in the exercise of their duties

 The term “NASCUS,” its certification designations and emblems are the property of the National Association of State Credit Union Supervisors and must be used in a manner that preserves and respects the full extent of NASCUS’ rights and interests.

-NASCUS requires that its certification designations be used only in strict conjunction with the name of the participant to whom it has been granted and requires that the designation not appear in type or lettering larger than that of the participant’s name.
+NASCUS requires that its certification designations be used only in strict conjunction with the name of the participant to whom it has been granted.

 Any individual who is no longer participating in the Certification Program, for any reason (including but not limited to the nonpayment of dues, violation of the Code of Ethical Conduct, voluntary or involuntary termination of certification, etc.), must cease any and all use of the certification designation.